Maginor/INCABuilder/Documentation/README.md

 # Documentation

-The documentation is under development
+The documentation is being written.

 ### Mostly finished:
 **file_format_documentation** - The parameter and input file formats.

-### Started:
 **model_builder_documentation** - For people who want to build new models using the framework.

 ### Planned: